KEYBOARDS | COMPOSER | ARRANGER | PRODUCER | MIXING | MASTERING

 Another of Scott’s landmark 2018 collaborations is ARC Trio, with electric bass icon Jimmy Haslip and the amazing Hungarian drummer Gergö Borlai.
 Also appearing on the record are Novak, legendary drummer Vinnie Colaiuta, Steve Tavaglione (saxophones) and Judd Miller (EVI).

 On the 2017 album No Sleep, Kinsey teamed up with a phenomenal East Indian vocalist and electric bassist named Naina Kundu, producing a unique interpretation of modern pop hits from the likes of Janet Jackson, Justin Bieber, Taylor Swift and even Jaco Pastorius.
 Released on Scott’s own Kinesthetic Music label, the record includes appearances by the unique guitarist Nir Felder (Snarky Puppy), drummer Louis Cole (Knower) and many more.

 Kinsey's 2016 recording, Near Life Experience, was a multi-year production taking place all over the world, with diverse elements filtered through Scott's vivid imagination.
 The album includes contributions by Michael Landau (guitar), Lalah Hathaway (vocals), Cyril Atef (drums) and a special double-drum feature with Covington and Danny Carey battling it out.
 Frequent collaborators Tavaglione, Garrison, Novak, Borlai, Tuncboyaciyan and other incredible musicians come together in Kinsey's vision of what creative, "no categories" music can be.

 Scott lends his distinctive sonic imprint to every project.
 Superconductor was the 2016 release by one of today’s finest saxophonists, Seamus Blake.
 It’s a real work of art, featuring John Scofield, Gonzalo Rubalcaba, Garrison, Kinsey and many other first-rate players.
 Recorded at New York’s famed Avatar Studios, Scott also mixed, mastered and co-produced the high-resolution recording at his Wishbone Studio in Los Angeles.

-The 2015 album Larger Than Life features Scott teamed up with Willis, Börlai, Tavaglione and others, a truly explosive unit.
+The 2015 album Larger Than Life features Scott teamed up with Willis, Börlai, Tavaglione and others, in yet another revelatory scenario.
 Kinsey's original approach to melody, harmony, improvisation and composition give the record a unique, breakthrough sound.
 Kinsey’s first album as a leader, Kinesthetics, was released in 2007 and features a variety of the stellar musicians with whom he has collaborated over the years.

 REGARDING JOE ZAWINUL